How To Avoid The Flu: Clean And Disinfect Your House

 Washing your hands every time you come home and before eating your meals is still one of the best ways you can minimise your chances of getting flu.
 But, make sure that you are doing it the right way - rub your hands properly with soap for at least 20 to 30 seconds before you wash them properly.

 And do not forget to rub between the fingers, the back of your hands, and under the nails.
 Hand sanitiser is also a good option but always give priority to water and soap.

 Whenever you use disinfectant sprays, always remember that the paper towels are a lot better than sponges.

 You should not use sponges and dishcloths as they are most likely to spread the germs around.

 If you are not sure what to clean, think about the things you touch a lot and something that you share with someone else.

 After a disinfectant wipe, allow the surface to get dry as it will get more time to kill the harmful germs and bacteria.

 Make sure that the disinfectant you are using works against the viruses that you are targeting.

-Whether someone at home is sick or not, disinfecting and cleaning should be a vital part of the daily cleaning routine.
+Whether someone at home is sick or not, disinfecting and cleaning your house in Braddon should be a vital part of the daily cleaning routine.
 If you follow the cleaning methods mentioned above, you are most likely to get a positive result and minimise your chances of falling ill.